LiuChuYu/BeefaloPlus/README.md

 # TODO
 1. [x] Add SPACE support (press space to automatically do things)
-2. [ ] Chop/Dig/Mine/Hammer ... (should all use the same fix)
+2. [x] Chop/Dig/Mine/Hammer ... (should all use the same fix)
-3. [ ] Use structures like chester/crockpot/fridge
+3. [ ] Use structures like chester/crockpot/fridge (check out componentactions.lua)
- - check out componentactions
 4. [ ] Feed beefalo while on it (probably hard)